MrIzzat/Front-End-Web-Developer-Udacity/Notes/CSS Website Layout and Components/2_CSS/Why learn CSS.md

 Mockups tend to be between medium to high fidelity that use real images, colors and text

-Prototypes tend ot be high fidelity that use branding, images, text and sometimes interactivity (buttons and clicking).
+Prototypes tend to be high fidelity that use branding, images, text and sometimes interactivity (buttons and clicking).